 - The 11th rib lacks a tubercle and the sternal end is often pointed.

 - The 12th rib is shorter then the 11th rib and may be even shorter then the 1st rib.
 It lacks the angle and costal groove, and is often easy identifiable (May 1999).

-As stated the sternum is made of 3 bones, those of the manubrium, corpus sterni and the Xiphiod Process.
+As stated the sternum is made of 3 individual bones, those of the manubrium, corpus sterni and the Xiphiod Process.
 As made clear by the diagrams below, there are 7 facets located laterally for the anterior of the ‘true’ ribs alongside the corpus sterni and manubrium.
 The sternum is composed of these three elements in adulthood but develops from 6 segments (White & Folkens 2005: 181).

 The manubrium is the thickest and squarest part of the sternum bones and should be easily identifiable as such.
 At the superior corners there are clavicular notches located, which articulates with the right and left clavicles.
 The clavicles and scapula help to form the shoulder girdle and will be discussed in the next post.

 The corpus sterni is rather thin in comparison to the manubrium, and it is often said to be ‘bladelike’.
 Again, costal notches are present as seen in the above picture.
 They cater for ribs 2-7 (Mays 1999).